deepinsight/insightface/recognition/partial_fc/README.md

 ## Partial-FC
 Partial FC is a distributed deep learning training framework for face recognition.
-The goal of Partial FC is to make training large scale classification task (eg. 10 or 100 millions identies) fast and easy.
-It is faster than model parallel and can train more identities.
+The goal of Partial FC is to facilitate large-scale classification task (e.g. 10 or 100 million identities).
+It is much faster than the model parallel solution and there is no performance drop.

 ![Image text](https://github.com/nttstar/insightface-resources/blob/master/images/partial_speed1.png)